-This Land-Based Living Course is for you if you are interested in following a way of life that brings you closer to nature or if you would simply like to expand your skill set.
+This Land-Based Living Course is for you if you are interested in following a way of life that brings you closer to nature or if you would simply like to expand your skills set.

 Why Quail Springs?

-Quail Springs has been teaching in-person courses for almost 2 decades!
+Quail Springs has been teaching courses for almost 2 decades!
 Thousands of students from around the world have gained land-based and community building skills with us and have gone on to do change-making work in their communities and in their own lives.

 Our teaching staff are farmers, activists, builders, and thinkers who not only teach, but also advocate regionally and internationally for policy change.
 Our activism is currently focused on regional groundwater advocacy & preservation, and the legalization of climate appropriate earthen building.
 Quail Springs’ teaching staff includes both instructors who are residents at Quail Springs’ site, and instructors who live elsewhere and have contributed their expertise to this virtual course.